defrex/defrex-com/src/posts/normativity.md

 date: 2021-12-28T00:00:00.000Z
 ---

 This story starts within the human mind, but isn’t ultimately about humans.
 It’s about the organisms humans form when they work in groups.
-Because individual humans, despite what we may somethings think, aren’t so different from other animals.
+Because individual humans, despite what we may sometimes think, aren’t so different from other animals.
 What’s unique about humans is what emerges when we form groups.

 ### Mental Models